Astrac/galileo-mk0/README.md

 ### Generic integration

-The generalisation is based on a shared generic representation of the _state_ and the _derivative_ typs of the (differential) function being integrated.
+The generalisation is based on a shared generic representation of the _state_ and the _derivative_ types of the (differential) function being integrated.
 This generic representation must form a `VectorSpace` with the _scalar_ type, which in turn must be ordered via the `Order` typeclass.

 The `Integrable` implicit is used to provide this generalisation and it is automatically provided for the following types: